Kent Test and KS2 Tuition

 In 2019, the aggregate standardised score threshold was 330, and the threshold for each element was 110

-Candidates who score above the minimum threshold in each of the elements AND the aggregate threshold are automaticallly assessed as eligible to apply for a Grammar School place in Kent schools.
+Candidates who score above the aggregate threshold AND the minimum threshold in each of the elements are automatically assessed as eligible to apply for a Grammar School place in Kent schools.

 Approximately 2-4% are added following a Headteachers Review Panel for borderline outcomes.